TheBlueRuby/Backrooms-First-Contact/README.md

 E or spacebar - Open a door

 ### GAMEPLAY BASICS
-The title screen will transition into the game after 3 seconds Survive for as long as you can without entity 3 (the smiler) killing you The map is small, but explore as much as you can
+- The title screen will transition into the game after 3 seconds
+- Survive for as long as you can without entity 3 (the smiler) killing you
+- The map is small, so stay alert
-The entity kills on touch - Avoid it if possible
+- The entity kills on touch \- Avoid it if possible
-If you die, a death screen will appear for 3 seconds.
-You will then restart If you survive for long enough (30 seconds in the demo) you will get a demo end screen, then restart.
+- If you die, a death screen will appear for 3 seconds.
+You will then restart
+- If you survive for long enough (30 seconds in the demo) you will get a demo end screen, then restart.
-To quit the game, click the X icon in the top right corner of the window
+- To quit the game, click the X icon in the top right corner of the window or hit Alt\-F4

 ---